lcdonaldson/v-quick-search/README.md

 # Quick Search

 ### This project is under development in third quarter of 2021
   The base of this project comes from following Stephen Griders Vue course.
-However, I modified some of the components to have different functionality and styles.
+However, I modified several components to have different functionality and styles.

 ### Some quick notes to run the project for yourself.